Dr-B-Mondal-s-class/compiler-design-laboratory-1-tusharjain0022/README.md

         No. of operators=3
         ```

-    3. Problem 7.3: WAP to read from an input file, remove multiple spaces, newline and tabs and write the result in an output file.
+    3. Problem 7.3: WAP to read from an input file, remove multiple spaces, newline and tabs and write the result in an output file.<br>
        Date - 17/09/2021<br>
        Source Code - [link](./Lab%207/remove_ws_tab_newline_from_file/remove_from_file.l) <br>
        Input (text file) - [link](./Lab%207/remove_ws_tab_newline_from_file/input.txt) <br>